Homogenization of elasto-plastic plate equations with vanishing hardening: Notation and preliminary results

 We will adopt standard notation for the Lebesgue and Hausdorff measure, as well as for Lebesgue and Sobolev spaces, and for spaces of continuously differentiable functions.
 Given a set $U \subset \R^N$, we will denote its closure by $\closure{U}$ and its characteristic function by $\charfun{U}$.
+For a Banach space $V$ we denote by $V'$ its dual.